 Tiny Kahn.
 I received the following email from Charlie Berg of Newton, MA:

 "I've recently been digging Tiny Kahn's arrangements, especially in Elliot Lawrence's band.
-Some of his stuff presages what Quincy Jones later did in the 1950s—lots of tight, internal harmonizations among the horns with cross-sectional groupings of horn lines.
-On a side-note, have you noticed that Dave Frishberg's tune I Can't Take You Nowhere is based on Tiny's TNT?"
+Some of his stuff presages what Quincy Jones later did in the 1950s—lots of tight, internal harmonizations among the horns with cross-sectional groupings of horn lines."

 JazzWax photos.
 Readers know that I feature photos as large as possible.
 But in some cases, there may be images that you want to see larger because there's type on there or details you want to see.
 To enlarge them, simply click on the photo.
 A new box will open with the larger image.
 Just close the image to return to the JazzWax page.